bxnjadev/CloudlyText/README.md

 # SupremeText
-SupremeText is an api to send messages with titles and messages in actionbar.
+SupremeText is an API to send json messages, messages with titles and messages in the action bar.

 ## Use
 first you create a variable of type SupremeText.